Branch-Resolved Characterization of Feed-Forward Error in Dynamic Teleportation via Classical Choi Shadows: Introduction

-To the best of our knowledge, the existing literature lacks a branch-resolved, process-level method for characterizing feedforward error in dynamic teleportation.
-Such a protocol is necessary to illuminate branching-related discrepancies, and insight into the extent to which these can be improved by mitigation protocols.
-In this paper, we address this gap by making the following important contributions: \begin{enumerate} \item We propose a branch-resolved method for characterizing feed-forward error in dynamic quantum teleportation. \item We construct a controlled pair of 4-qubit $W_4$ entanglement resources that compile to identical circuit cost after transpilation, yet induce different ideal corrected teleportation channels. \item We demonstrate our framework on IBM Fez, and use two physical qubit layouts to study differing measurement readout conditions.
+To the best of our knowledge, the existing literature lacks a branch-resolved, process-level method for characterizing feed-forward error in dynamic teleportation.
+Such a protocol is necessary to illuminate branching-related discrepancies and provide insight into the extent to which these can be improved by mitigation protocols.
+In this paper, we address this gap by making the following important contributions: \begin{enumerate} \item We propose a branch-resolved method for characterizing feed-forward error in dynamic quantum teleportation. \item We design a controlled pair of state-preparation quantum circuits that prepare both maximally entangled and non-maximally entangled 4-qubit $W_4$ states, yet compile to identical circuit depth and gate count while inducing different ideal corrected teleportation channels. \item We demonstrate our framework on IBM Fez, and use two physical qubit layouts to study differing measurement readout conditions.
 We compare three correction strategies: physical application, post-processing adjustments, and PROM-mitigated physical application. \item We experimentally construct branch Choi operators with classical Choi shadows, validate the physical-correction and post-processing estimators against full tomography of the branch Choi operators, and show that modifying the physical layout reverses the relative branch-quality performance between PROM and post-processing. \end{enumerate}